|"So... we're just kind of hoping they'll fly right in front of our window and otherwise we do nothing?"|

 - The 1 damage being dealt is not an attack.
 Therefore neither your friendly squadron nor the enemy squadron can use defense tokens (specifically, scatter) to reduce the damage nor may they use any damage-modification effects that trigger during an attack (such as Biggs Darklighter).

 - A ship that wants to take them.
 For this you generally want a ship that has longer-ranged flak (at least one blue die) so it can hit more enemy squadrons.
-The ship in question also should be comfortable taking them instead of some other weapon team upgrade.
-This tends to disqualify most ships from consideration given that Ruthless Strategists is a bit niche (given it cares only about squadrons and isn't as easily applicable as something like Gunnery Team or Ordnance Experts, for example).
+The ship in question also should be comfortable taking Ruthless Strategists instead of some other weapon team upgrade.
+This tends to disqualify most ships from consideration given that Ruthless Strategists is a bit niche (given it cares only about squadrons and isn't as easily applicable as something like Gunnery Team or Ordnance Experts).

-Another accuracy you need to effectively dedicate two dice towards isn't frequently useful.
-You need a situation where the extra accuracy is helpful (so it won't do much against a pair of identical fresh defense tokens, for example) and there's enough damage left in the pool for that accuracy to be meaningful and for that to be a superior use of 5 points and your weapon team slot compared to other options.
+One guaranteed accuracy you need to effectively dedicate two dice towards isn't frequently useful: you need a situation where the extra accuracy is helpful (so it won't do much against a pair of identical fresh defense tokens, for example) and there's enough damage left in the pool for that accuracy to be meaningful and for that to be a superior use of 5 points and your weapon team slot compared to other options.
 That doesn't happen frequently, but in some cases it can be helpful.
 If Sensor Team's effect didn't require spending a die to trigger, I'd be less negative about it.
 But as it is, I don't recommend using it unless you're 200% sure it's a better call than an alternate weapons team.

-Also a quick reminder:because the Veteran Gunners are used during the "resolve attack effects" step, you can use other effects before or after them.
+Also a quick reminder:because the Veteran Gunners are used during the Resolve Attack Effects step, you can use other effects before or after them.
 For example, you could spend accuracy icon dice to lock down defense tokens before rerolling the remaining dice.
-If you want to read more on the attack sequence and how that works, see my article explaining it.

 With all that said, Veteran Gunners has not been a terribly popular upgrade.
-It has its uses, particularly on ships with large numbers of red dice (as they have a tendency to be fickle, so rerolling the whole pool can be worth it on occasion), but points invested into other less "all or nothing" dice-fixing technology (like Turbolaser Reroute Circuits or Dual Turbolaser Turrets) can be more consistently useful as it's easy to decide to reroll or change the facing on a single blank die, but choosing whether or not to reroll an entire dice pool is tricky in situations where the dice turn out to be unimpressive but not outright awful: is it worth trying again?
-What happens if it turns out even worse?" which can be anxiety-inducing and cause players to stick with a sure thing that's a bit below average rather than go fishing and potentially end up with something even worse.
+It has its uses, particularly on ships with large numbers of red dice (as they have a tendency to be fickle, so rerolling the whole pool can be worth it on occasion), but points invested into more on-target dice-fixing technology (like Turbolaser Reroute Circuits or Linked Turbolaser Towers) are almost always better; choosing whether or not to reroll an entire dice pool is tricky in situations where the dice turn out to be unimpressive but not outright awful: is it worth trying again?
+What happens if it turns out worse?
+It's tough to say, but it's often tempting to stick with a sure thing even if it's not quite amazing.